 The best attractions in Düsseldorf

-Düsseldorf is one of the wealthiest cities in Germany, so it’s no surprise that luxury shopping is a favorite pastime here.
-The well-heeled flock to posh Königsallee (King’s Avenue), better known by its nickname, Kö, a nearly mile-long promenade brimming with high-end designer boutiques including Chanel, Louis Vuitton, Cartier and Ferragamo.
-For those with less-deep pockets, the southern end of the avenue is home to big chains like H&M, Zara and Massimo Dutti.
-Whatever your budget, the Kö is a lovely stretch to stroll, shaded by tall trees and flanked by a picturesque, bridge-laced canal.
-At its northernmost tip is the snazzy Kö-Bogen, a modern glassy retail and office complex designed by architect Daniel Libeskind.
-Opened in 2013, the mall’s biggest draw is the Apple Store, but it also houses several upscale German brands—Porsche Design, Hallhuber, Graf von Faber-Castell—plus the ritzy German department store Breuninger.
-Cafes line the Kö, with tables facing toward the shops, so settle in for a coffee while ogling the parade of fashionistas.
-Just be sure to get your shopping fix Monday to Saturday; stores are closed in Germany on Sundays.
+Düsseldorf is one of the wealthiest cities in Germany, so it’s no surprise that luxury shopping is a favourite pastime here.
+The well-heeled flock to posh Königsallee (King’s Avenue), better known by its nickname, Kö, a mile-long promenade brimming with designer boutiques like Chanel, Louis Vuitton and Cartier.
+For those with smaller pockets, the southern end of the avenue is home to big chains H&M, Zara, Massimo Dutti and more.
+Whatever your budget, the Kö is a lovely stretch to stroll, shaded by trees and flanked by a picturesque canal.
+At its northernmost tip is the snazzy Kö-Bogen, a modern glassy retail and office complex.
+Plus, cafes line the Kö, so settle in for a coffee while ogling the fashionistas.
+Just be sure to get your shopping fix Monday to Saturday, as stores in Germany are closed on Sundays.

 When you’ve had your fill of museum-hopping and shopping, head to this tranquil green space in the heart of the city.
 Germany’s first and oldest park dates to 1769 and its nearly 70 acres feature expansive meadows, ancient trees, multiple ponds, fountains, flowerbeds and plenty of lovely walking paths and bridges, especially along the picturesque Düssel canal.
 Be sure to have a look at the many modern and contemporary sculptures along the way: There’s the Las Meninas sculptures, based on the famous Velázquez painting, near the Jägerhof Palace; “The Admonisher,” a bronze by Jewish-Russian artist Vadim Sidur, on the Ananasberg hill; and next to the opera house, Henry Moore’s “Reclining Figure in Two Parts.”
 A sentimental favorite is the 1904 “fairytale fountain” by French sculptor Max Blondat showing three children sitting together and looking at three frogs.
 From May to September, catch a gratis Sunday morning concert at 11 a.m. at the open-air Hofgarten Pavillon, on Jägerhofstraße.